pmlmodelling/ersem/README.md

     &observations
        variable='mole_fraction_of_carbon_dioxide_in_air'
-       constant_value=406.
+       constant_value=408.52
     /
     &observations
        variable='absorption_of_silt'
        constant_value=0.07
     /

-It is good practice to keep up to date with the latest code from the ERSEM, FABM and GOTM repositories by regularly executing `git pull` in the directory of each repository.
+It is good practice to keep up to date with the latest code from the ERSEM, FABM and GOTM repositories by regularly running `git pull` in the directory of each repository.

 If the ERSEM, FABM or GOTM source codes change (e.g., because changes you made to the code yourself, or after `git pull`), you need to recompile.
 This does *not* require rerunning cmake.
 Instead, return to the build directory and rerun `make install`.
 For instance `cd ~/build/gotm && make install`.